First look: Sony 360 Reality Audio

 Early impressions

-Of course, a lot will depend on the soon engineers that produce 360 Reality Audio; there are going to be albums that sound incredible in this format, and others that are pointless novelty.
-And you just know that some producer is going to put a screeching car at the back of the mix that will freak you out when you’re listening to 360 Reality Audio while walking down the street … it may be designed for streaming services, but perhaps spatial audio will be best left at home.
+That being said, a lot will depend on the soon engineers that produce 360 Reality Audio; even if Sony leverages its industry connections and in-house producers, there are going to be albums that sound incredible in this format, and others that are pointless novelty.

-Excited to hear where audio is going next?
+So when will we hear more about Sony's new format?
 Expect to hear more in September from IFA 2019 in Berlin about Sony’s headphones, standalone speakers and speaker systems that support the new distribution format.

 - Check out all of TechRadar's CES 2019 coverage.
 We're live in Las Vegas to bring you all the breaking tech news and launches, plus hands-on reviews of everything from 8K TVs and foldable displays to new phones, laptops and smart home gadgets.